Ghazaleh-Ahmadzadeh/DSI_Obesity-Prediction/README.md

 >
 > - Information from other datasets could be integrated into the [dataset used here](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition) to cover demographics from regions other than Barranquilla, Colombia, Lima, Peru, and Mexico City, Mexico.
 For example, the one being created by [Moreno-Estrada A. an collaborators](https://www.nature.com/articles/s41586-023-06560-0).
 >
-> - Use algorithms and methods capable of effectively handling imbalanced datase such as those described at [imbalanced-learn](https://imbalanced-learn.org/stable/index.html).
+> - Use algorithms and methods capable of effectively handling imbalanced datasets such as those described at [imbalanced-learn](https://imbalanced-learn.org/stable/index.html).

 ## **Methodology**
 Exploratory data analysis (EDA), data preprocessing and model training experiment outputs are stored in the `data` folder using the corresponding timestamp of the experiment execution time.